University of Arizona Campus Arboretum

 BOUNDARIES

-The University of Arizona Arboretum comprises all space on which the University has developed facilities: the Main Campus from Euclid to Campbell Avenue and from Sixth Street north, across Speedway, to the space surrounding the University Medical Center.
+The University of Arizona Arboretum comprises all space on which the University has developed facilities: the Main Campus from Euclid to Campbell Avenue and from south of Sixth Street to the north, across Speedway, and including space surrounding the University Health Sciences.
 All plantings adjoining UA buildings or defining University open space, in Pima County, Arizona, may be considered as a part of the University of Arizona Arboretum.

 MISSION STATEMENT